baojinlee-oracle/jms-livelabs-staging-developer/java-management/setup-a-fleet/setup-a-fleet.md

 7. Click **Download software and installation script**.

   ![image of page to download installation script](images/download-installation-script.png)

+  Select an appropriate version of the management agent software according to the operating system on your instance.

   Select an appropriate version of the installation script according to the operating system on your Managed Instance(s).